rorywalsh/CsoundPhaser3/README.md

 endin
 ```

-The best way to pick up these message is by using a k-rate callback function.
-This function, which can be called from the game's `preload()` function will check for channel data on every k-rate cycle.
+The best way to pick up these message in the game is by using a callback function which is started from the game's `preload()` function.
+It will be called on each k-rate cycle.
 It can be declared as follows.

 ```javascript
 preload()